JuliaGraphics/Luxor.jl/docs/src/index.md

 `origin()` moves the 0/0 point to the centre of the drawing surface (by default it's at the top left corner).
 Because we're using `Colors.jl`, we can specify colors by name.

 `text()` places text.
-It's placed at 0/0 if you don't specify otherwise.
+It's placed at the current 0/0 if you don't specify otherwise.

 `finish()` completes the drawing and saves the image in the file. `preview()` tries to open the saved file using some other application (eg on MacOS X, Preview).

-# A slightly more interesting image
+# A slightly more interesting example

 ![Luxor test](examples/basic-test.png)